dylansevans/dylansevans/README.md

-👋 Hi, I’m @dylansevans or if we're familiar Dylan Evans
+👋 Hi, I’m @dylansevans or if we're familiar, Dylan Evans

 I am an undergraduate at Brigham Young University, and I have a great drive to implement my mathemmatics into whatever code I can, whether that is visualization, simulation, or optimization.